 While oral cortisone is generally not used in treating osteoarthritis, when injected directly into the inflamed joints, it can rapidly decrease pain and restore function.
 Since repetitive cortisone injections can be harmful to the tissues and bones, they are reserved for patients with more pronounced symptoms.

-For persisting pain of severe osteoarthritis of the knee that does not respond to weight reduction, exercise, or medications, a series of injections of hyaluronic acid (Synvisc, Hyalgan, Orthovisc, Supartz, Euflexxa) into the joint can sometimes be helpful, especially if surgery is not being considered.
+For persisting pain of severe osteoarthritis of the knee that does not respond to weight reduction, exercise, or medications, a series of injections of hyaluronic acid (Synvisc, Hyalgan, Orthovisc, Supartz, Euflexxa, and others) into the joint can sometimes be helpful, especially if surgery is not being considered.
 These products seem to work by temporarily restoring the thickness of the joint fluid, allowing better joint lubrication and impact capability, and perhaps by directly affecting pain receptors.

-Surgery is generally reserved for those patients with osteoarthritis that is particularly severe and unresponsive to the conservative treatments.
-Arthroscopy, discussed above, can be helpful when cartilage tears are suspected.
-Osteotomy is a bone-removal procedure that can help realign some of the deformity in selected patients, usually those with certain forms of knee disease.
-In some cases, severely degenerated joints are best treated by fusion (arthrodesis) or replacement with an artificial joint (arthroplasty).
+Surgery is generally reserved for those patients with osteoarthritis that is particularly severe and unresponsive to conservative treatments.
+Arthroscopy, discussed above, can be helpful when cartilage tears or loose pieces of cartilage are suspected.
+Osteotomy is a bone-removal procedure that can help realign some of the deformities in selected patients, usually those with certain forms of knee disease.
+Severely degenerated joints may be best treated by fusion (arthrodesis) or replacement with an artificial joint (joint replacement, or arthroplasty).
 Total hip and total knee replacements are now commonly performed in community hospitals throughout the United States.
 These can bring dramatic pain relief and improved function.